 A Snowy Owl with something to say.
 Photo by Ray Hennessy.

 And for more common sights around your backyard or local parks, sparrows around this time of the year liven up Bird Trails all across the province.
-Fox Sparrows can often be seen foraging on the ground at the side of a trail and Golden Crowned Sparrows are all over the place, with their song a winter soundtrack staple.
+Fox Sparrows can often be seen foraging on the ground at the side of a trail and Golden Crowned Sparrows are all over the place, with their song being a winter soundtrack staple.

-Now, we’re off to enjoy the crisp air of British Columbia’s beautiful winter and hopefully check off a couple birds from our BC winter bird list.
+Now, we’re off to enjoy the crisp air of British Columbia’s beautiful winter and hopefully check off a couple of birds from our BC winter bird list.